Certain Pasta From Italy: Post-Preliminary Analysis of the Antidumping Duty Administrative Review (December 31, 2025) (A-475-818).

 In the La Molisana memorandum (Barton, “La Molisana Preliminary Analysis Memorandum” (Aug.
 28, 2025), Commerce documented deficiencies in the company's home market rebate reconciliation (with rebate values totaling [x]% of gross revenue), improper gift box product classification under SHAPEH codes, incorrectly calculated indirect selling expenses (INDIRSH) affecting nearly all home market transactions, missing U.S. market sales identified in the company's own documentation, unreliable credit expense (CREDITU) reporting, inconsistent terms of sale (SALETERU) coding, unsubstantiated packing expenses, and a cost reconciliation that failed to tie to the company's audited financial statements.[8]

 Between September and December 2025, La Molisana and Garofalo submitted multiple supplemental questionnaire responses with the intent to address these deficiencies.[9]
 In their briefs, both respondents contested Commerce's preliminary findings.[10]
 La Molisana argued that Commerce's application of total AFA was based on misunderstandings of Italian accounting practices and laws, asserting that "the Home Market and U.S. Sales reconciliations were both complete and accurate" once properly understood.
 The company dedicated substantial sections of its brief to explaining that rebates are not recorded with invoices under Italian accounting standards and that sales are booked at net price in the accounting system.[11]
-(OIC/IFRS 15 requires revenue to be measured at the fair value of consideration received/receivable.
-Therefore, sales must be recorded net of rebates[12]).

 Similarly, Garofalo contended that "the Department erred in the application of AFA based on the facts of this case," arguing that it had "fully cooperated with the Department" and that any alleged discrepancies were "de minimis or not meaningful."[12]
 Both respondents invoked constitutional arguments under the Eighth Amendment's Excessive Fines Clause, contending that a 91% AFA rate would constitute an unconstitutional penalty.[13]